juliarenner/Gulf-MHW-BottomOxygen/README.md

 3. Install the MATLAB m_mhw toolbox (for marine heatwave detection):
 - Download from GitHub: https://github.com/ZijieZhaoMMHW/m_mhw1.0
 - Save to your script directory.
+- Important:
-4. In MATLAB, open the `detect.m` file inside the mhw_mhw1.0 folder download, and within the `if` loop from lines 145-156, wrap each instance of `ahead_date` in `round()` to fix data compatibility.
+   - Open the `detect.m` file inside the mhw_mhw1.0 folder download
+   - In the `if` loop (lines 145-156), wrap each instance of `ahead_date` in `round()` to fix data compatibility.
-4. Navigate to the `script/` directory.
+4. Open the project in MATLAB and navigate to the `script/` directory.
-5. Open `MHW_BottomOxygen_Analysis.m` and run the script to reproduce the analysis and generate plots.
+5. Open `MHW_BottomOxygen_Analysis.m` in the editor and run the script to reproduce the analysis and generate plots.

 ---